Not All Neuro-Symbolic Concepts Are Created Equal: Analysis and Mitigation of Reasoning Shortcuts: Properties of Reasoning Shortcuts

 Intuitively, this sum counts the deterministic concept distributions $p_\theta(\vC \mid \vX)$ -- embodied here by the maps $\alpha$ -- that output concepts predicting a \textit{correct} label for each example in the training set.
 The ground-truth distribution $p^*(\vG \mid \vX)$ is one such distribution, so the count is always at least one, but there may be more, and all of these are RSs. \cref{eq:model-count} gives us their exact number.
 This formalizes the intuition of \citet{marconato2023neuro} that, as long as the prior knowledge $\BK$ admits the correct label $\vy$ to be inferred from more than one concept vector $\vc$, there is room for RSs.
 So far, we have assumed \cref{eq:dpl-learning-objective} is computed as in DPL.
 However, RSs are chiefly a property of the \textit{prior knowledge}, and as such also affect NeSy predictors employing different reasoning procedures or different relaxations of the knowledge.
 We show this formally in \cref{sec:other-approaches}.
 Deterministic RS are also important because -- in certain cases -- they define a basis for \textit{all} reasoning shortcuts:

-\begin{proposition} For probabilistic logic approaches, including DPL and SL: (\textit{i}) All convex combinations of two or more deterministic optima $p_\theta(\vC \mid \vX)$ of the likelihood are also (non-deterministic) optima. (\textit{ii}) Under \textbf{A1} and \textbf{A2}, all optima of the likelihood can be expressed as a convex combination of deterministic optima. (\textit{iii}) If \textbf{A2} does not hold, there may exist non-deterministic optima that are not convex combinations of deterministic ones.
+\begin{proposition} For probabilistic logic approaches (including DPL and SL): (\textit{i}) All convex combinations of two or more deterministic optima $p_\theta(\vC \mid \vX)$ of the likelihood are also (non-deterministic) optima.
+However, not all convex combinations can be expressed in DPL and SL. (\textit{ii}) Under \textbf{A1} and \textbf{A2}, all optima of the likelihood can be expressed as a convex combination of deterministic optima. (\textit{iii}) If \textbf{A2} does not hold, there may exist non-deterministic optima that are not convex combinations of deterministic ones.
 These may be the only optima. \end{proposition}

 Combining \cref{prop:structure-of-nondet-ops} (\textit{i}) with \cref{thm:mc-det-opts} gives us a lower bound for the number of \textit{non-deterministic} RSs, in the sense that if there are at least two deterministic RS, then there exist infinitely many non-deterministic ones.
 An important consequence is that, if we can somehow control what deterministic RSs affect the model, then we may be able to implicitly lower the number of \textit{non-deterministic} RSs as well.
 However, \cref{prop:structure-of-nondet-ops} implies that there may exist \textit{non-deterministic} RSs that are unrelated to the deterministic ones and that as such cannot be controlled this way.